A | B | C | D | E | F | G | H | I | J | K | L | M | N | O | P | Q | R | S | T | U | V | W | X Y Z

 Campfire Tales

-Campfire Tales by Rolf Rohwer (2011) The author was a well-known PH who hunted throughout Africa but extensively in Zambia and Tanzania.
+Campfire Tales: Stories From Zambia, Tanzania And Elsewhere by Rolf Rohwer (2011) The author was a well-known PH who hunted throughout Africa but extensively in Zambia and Tanzania.
 It was there that he guided such luminaries as Jack O'Connor, HIH Prince Abdorreza, Ted Williams, and Warren Page.
 However this book is not a run-of-the-mill account of hunts with famous people - it is all the interesting, funny, unhappy and outrageous events that occurred to Rolf and his clients over four decades of hunting in Africa.
-Recent Addition
+Rolf Rohwer died in 2008.

 Hugo Seia

-Hugo Seia has been a PH in Angola, Sudan, CAR, Zambia, Namibia and since 1988 in Tanzania.
+Hugo Seia was born in Angola to Portuguese parents.
+In 1970 he became a professional hunter in Angola, Sudan, CAR, Zambia, Namibia and since 1988, in Tanzania.

 Mundjamba : The Life Story Of An African Hunter